Channels

 This concept is the basis of acupuncture, in which the needles are used at the source of the interruption (or a specifically effective point elsewhere) to return the qi to its normal course and so return the body to the balance of health.

 Channels are also fundamental to Feng Shui, in which the arrangement (placement as well as the size, shape, and color) of items in a space will affect the qi and bring about changes in the energy of those who occupy the space.
-Please consider clicking on the online casino USA link…in order for us to continue occupying this space (so to speak).

 The most significant channels are called the “twelve standard meridians” and the “eight extraordinary meridians”.
 The twelve standard meridians are generally associated with specific organs, and are split between “hand” and “foot” channels.
 The eight extraordinary meridians are not associated with specific internal organs but are “vessels” that store qi (you could also refer to them as batteries).